ginglis13/magic-formula-scraper/README.md

 Features to Implement
 ------
 + have user enter email and password from command line rather than having it hardcoded in
-+ write company info to .csv
++ write company info to csv
-+ have a file of companies already researched/invested in, check this list before writing to .csv
++ have a file of companies already researched/invested in, check this list before writing to csv
 + (optional) log in to google sheets and append data to our spreadsheet